Blog · Review Essay · Last reviewed June 25, 2026

 The AI-Age Reading

-Read in 2026, Cyberia is a prehistory of AI enchantment.
+Read on June 25, 2026, Cyberia is a prehistory of AI enchantment.
 The early internet made contact feel magical because it connected dispersed people through screens.
 Generative AI intensifies that feeling because the screen now answers in fluent, personalized language.
 The social threshold becomes conversational.

 The old cybercultural dream was that networks would let people escape broadcast culture, bureaucracy, alienated work, and dead institutions.
 The AI-era version promises escape from friction itself: from loneliness, search, paperwork, expertise gaps, ordinary writing, ordinary waiting, and sometimes ordinary disagreement.
 The machine becomes a companion, tutor, analyst, oracle, and workflow surface.